alfredtorch/RGBFighter/README.md

 <img src="images/IrControl.jpg?raw=true" align="center">
 <img src="images/MatrixBuddy.jpg?raw=true" align="center">

+# History and Evaluation

+## 🔍 Development Phase
+ToDo | Remarks
+Easy Boards | Design boards without programming chip but with easy to solder buttons and voltage converter Documentation | Improve the transfer of knowledge
+Big production | Looking forward to have some input, help to release it massivly, if wanted.

 # 🛒 Accessories

 Most of these parts can be laser cutted.
 The related files are available under Hardware/RGBFighterLaserParts.dxf